smudge-js/smudge/notes/notes.md

 .expose stencil buffer?! draw stencil, draw normal (fragments stenciled), clear stencil

+## bad sugar idea
 .pseudo language sugar idea: create bit mask values for each channel, create "swizle aliases" like this. rgbm = r | g | b | m
     .probably a bad idea because gbr wouldn't work unless you did every ordering. and if you did do every ordering, user might expect order to matter.

 ## Implementation Point (Data Storage/Packing)
-.i'm storing smoothness in metallic.a which matches the export but doesn't work for previewing well at all
+x.i'm storing smoothness in metallic.a which matches the export but doesn't work for previewing well at all
-    .so split these into their own channelgroups like height, create packer to swizle them into the desired export layout .single channel buffer/texture?
+    x.so split these into their own channelgroups like height, create packer to swizle them into the desired export layout x.single channel buffer/texture?
 .RESEARCH.how does that work with alpha blending?
-                .currently no way to do alpha with height i think. for example i can currently set the height .5, soon should be able to use "add" to build height up, would be nice to maybe set hieght to .5 (alpha .1) to gradually move height towards .5.
+    all channels use Transparency for their alpha, probably needs to be seperate and transparency probably needs ITS OWN alpha...
 .create packing class that defines channel -> output texture packing
     .make it general so user defined channels can be created, editied, packed, exported